CitadelStronghold/gem/docs/README.md

 Extra functionality is then added through the use of the `gem` command.

-The official interface is Hyprland.
+The official and default interface is [Hyprland](https://github.com/hyprwm/Hyprland.git).

 ## Example